andrewhopper/itmcp/security-hardening-recommendations.md

 8. **Dependency Management**: Regularly update dependencies to address security vulnerabilities.

 ## Conclusion
-While Pandora's Shell is designed for flexibility in allowing AI assistants to execute commands, implementing these security hardening measures will significantly reduce the risk of misuse or exploitation.
+While itmcp is designed for flexibility in allowing AI assistants to execute commands, implementing these security hardening measures will significantly reduce the risk of misuse or exploitation.
 The tool should continue to include strong warnings about its intended use in controlled environments only.